Cardi B and Lady Gaga Instantly Become Besties After Finally Meeting at the 2019 Grammys

 Emma McIntyre/Getty Images for The Recording Academy

-It may have taken than three and a half hours, but Cardi B and Lady Gaga finally crossed paths inside the 2019 Grammys.
+It may have taken them three and a half hours, but Cardi B and Lady Gaga finally crossed paths inside the 2019 Grammys.

 The rapper and pop star's loyal fandoms are well aware of the mutual adoration they share for each other, which made headlines last year when it was revealed that Cardi performed to "Bad Romance" (backstage dancers, signature dance moves and all) during her high school talent show.